Bronx Psychiatric Center

 Description of Externship

 The clinical faculty of the Department of Psychology of Bronx Psychiatric Center is pleased to announce the continuation of its Clinical Psychology Externship Program for the upcoming academic year.
-Since 2003 we have had over 40 externs from various graduate programs successfully complete our training and gain an intimate knowledge of the treatment of persons with severe and persistent mentall illness.
-Our externship affords graduate students the opportunity to immerse themselves in the long-term interdisciplinary inpatient hospital and outpatient treatment of this population in a public health setting.
+Since 2003 we have had over 40 externs from various graduate programs successfully complete our training and gain an intimate knowledge of the treatment of persons with severe and persistent mental illness.
+Our externship affords graduate students the opportunity to immerse themselves in providing treatment for our population on one of the units in the inpatient hospital setting.
 Working with such a disturbed patient population can be an immensely rewarding, poignant, and challenging personal experience.

 Bronx Psychiatric Center has a well-trained and experienced Psychology Department, all of whose members have a PhD or a PsyD in Clinical Psychology and are licensed in NY state.
 We are affiliated with Yeshiva University’s Ferkauf School of Clinical Psychology and the Albert Einstein College of Medicine.
 Externship supervisors have extensive experience working with the severely mentally ill and integrate a variety of theoretical orientations into their work, including psychodynamic (interpersonal, object-relational, self psychology), cognitive-behavioral, family systems, life-span developmental, psychosocial rehabilitation, and biological/psychopharmacological approaches.

-The Clinical Psychology Externship Program consists of a two-day per week placement from September, 2017 through the end of May, 2018 (approximately 500 – 600 hours), with some flexibility to meet student needs and graduate program requirements.
+The Clinical Psychology Externship Program consists of a two-day per week placement from September, 2018 through the end of May, 2019 (approximately 500 – 600 hours), with some flexibility to meet student needs and graduate program requirements.
 The aim of this externship is to narrow the gap between theory and practice and to expose externs to various aspects of clinical practice in psychological assessment and treatment.
-For the 2017-2018 academic year, we will have three externs: one on the male admissions unit, one on the co-ed admissions unit, and one at the 3050 White Plains Road outpatient clinic.
-Please specify in your cover letter which of the three positions you are applying for so that we know how to rank your application (you may select more than one if you so choose).
-The extern placed at the outpatient clinic will need to travel to the main facility on Monday afternoons for seminar/case conferences from 3 - 4 pm and can then spend an hour on inpatient if he/she so chooses, so having a car is preferable.
+For the 2018-2019 academic year, we will have two extern positions available on two of our male admissions units.
+Unfortunately, this year we will not be able to offer a position on either the coed unit or at the outpatient clinic.
+Externs are required to work on Mondays as one of their two 8 hour days since the weekly didactic seminars and case conferences will be held that day from 11 am to 12 pm.
+The second day can be any weekday other than Friday.

-The Clinical Psychology Extern on the inpatient unit typically carries primary clinical responsibilities for a caseload of 2-3 patients.
+The Clinical Psychology Extern on the inpatient units typically carries primary clinical responsibilities for a caseload of 2-3 patients.
 He/she participates in ward meetings and conferences under the close supervision of the ward psychologist on the unit.
 With the increase in forensic mentally ill individuals within the hospital population, the extern usually has one or more forensic patients on his/her caseload.
-The extern is responsible for individual and family psychotherapy, the coordination of disciplines involved in treating the patient, discharge planning, and documentation of the patients’ varied treatments.
+The extern is responsible for individual and family psychotherapy, the coordination of disciplines involved in treating the patient, treatment planning, and documentation of treatment provided.
 The extern also co-leads groups along with his/her supervisor and may also choose to co-lead a group with a fellow extern.
 The extern is an active member of the treatment team and therapeutic community.

-Externs also complete two to three psychological testing batteries per year.
+Externs complete one to two full psychological testing batteries per year.
 In addition, they will be trained in and responsible for completing the HCR-20, which is a high risk assessment tool that we use as a screening measure following admission to determine the historical, clinical, and potential future risk each client may pose to the community and themselves upon release.
 It is expected that the extern will complete at least 5-10 of these assessments per year in addition to other batteries.
 We believe that assessment and treatment are inextricably linked.
 Externs need training in sound assessment practices and to gain confidence in their diagnostic skills.
 Our externs provide hospital-wide psychodiagnostic testing which exposes them to the awareness of ethical, socio-cultural, diversity, legal, and administrative issues in the consultation process.
 The results of the assessments they perform play an integral role in the treatment planning process.
 Additional shorter test batteries will also be assigned throughout the year to make clinical determinations of a client's level of functioning on an as-needed basis.

 Each extern receives at least one hour of individual treatment supervision weekly and testing supervision as needed from a licensed psychologist.
-There is also a weekly didactic seminar which covers a broad range of topics with various presenters both from the Psychology Department as well as other disciplines.
-In addition, once per month, on a rotational basis, the externs present one of their cases in a case conference to their fellow externs and supervisors with one of the psychology interns serving as the case consultant.
-The externs receive mentorship from the Psychology Interns on psychological testing and a broad range of topics, including applying for internship.
+As mentioned above, there is also a weekly didactic seminar which covers a broad range of topics with various presenters both from the Psychology Department as well as other disciplines.
+In addition, once per month, on a rotational basis, the externs present one of their cases in a case conference to their fellow externs and supervisors with a department member other than their primary supervisor serving as the case consultant.
 The externs also attend monthly Psychology Department meetings.
-As the seminars, case conferences, and Psychology Department meetings all occur on Mondays, the externs are required to be present on this day in addition to one other day of their choice.
+As mentioned above, as the seminars, case conferences, and Psychology Department meetings all occur on Mondays, the externs are required to be present on this day in addition to one other day excluding Friday.
 Attendance at BPC Grand Rounds and other training experiences offered is also encouraged.

 Requirements to Apply: Applicants must have completed one prior externship, have either an M.A. or M.S. in psychology, coursework in cognitive and projective testing, and be able to score the Rorschach using the Exner system.
 Prior testing experience in a clinical setting is preferred.